jatin-sw/jatin-sw.github.io/README.md

 # my_site
-Creating my personal site using HTML, CSS and might use Javascript
+Creating my personal web page using only HTML and CSS.